-BASIS OF PRESENTATION.
+BASIS OF PRESENTATION

 The consolidated financial statements include the accounts of the Company and its wholly-owned subsidiaries.
 All significant intercompany transactions and balances have been eliminated.

-USE OF ESTIMATES.
+USE OF ESTIMATES

 The preparation of financial statements in conformity with generally accepted accounting principles requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the dates of the financial statements and the reported amounts of revenues and expenses during the reporting periods.
 Actual results could differ from those estimates.

-REVENUE RECOGNITION.
-Revenue from product sales is recorded upon receipt of a customer purchase order or where applicable, a signed contract executed by both parties, provided that delivery has occurred and customer acceptance is not uncertain and collectability is deemed probable.
+REVENUE RECOGNITION

+Revenue related to products is recognized upon shipment provided that title and risk of loss has passed to the customer, there is persuasive evidence of an arrangement, the sales price is fixed and determinable, collection of the related receivable is reasonably assured and customer acceptance criteria have been successfully demonstrated.
+For products with acceptance criteria that are not successfully demonstrated prior to shipment, revenue is recognized upon customer acceptance.
 The Company accrues for anticipated warranty costs upon shipment.
 Service revenue is recognized ratably over applicable contract periods or as the services are performed.

-Revenue from contracts involving significant product modification or customization that are eligible for the percentage-of-completion accounting method are recognized on an efforts-expended basis.
+For certain eligible contracts eligible under AICPA Statement of Position 81-1, revenue is recognized using the percentage-of-completion accounting method based on contract costs incurred to date compared with total estimated contract costs.
 Changes to total estimated costs and anticipated losses, if any, are recognized in the period in which determined.
-There was no revenue recognized for year ended June 30, 2000 and 1999 under the percentage-of-completion method while \$3,835,000 of revenue was recognized under the percentage-of-completion method for the fiscal year ended June 30, 1998.
-There were no retainages at June 30, 2000, 1999, or 1998.
+Approximately \$1,789,000 of revenue was recognized for the year ended June 30, 2001 under the percentage-of-completion method, and no revenue was recognized for the year ended June 30, 2000 or 1999 under the percentage-of-completion method.

-BILLINGS IN EXCESS OF REVENUES AND CUSTOMER ADVANCES.
+BILLINGS IN EXCESS OF REVENUES AND CUSTOMER ADVANCES

 Billings in excess of revenues and customer advances include amounts billed on uncompleted contracts and amounts billed on annual maintenance contracts.

-CASH AND CASH EQUIVALENTS.
-Cash equivalents, consisting of money market funds and U.S. government and U.S. government agency issues with original maturities of 90 days or less, are carried at fair value.
+CASH AND CASH EQUIVALENTS

+Cash equivalents, consisting of money market funds and U.S. government and U.S. government agency issues with original maturities of 90 days or less, are carried at fair market value.

-MARKETABLE SECURITIES.
+MARKETABLE SECURITIES

 The Company classifies investments in marketable securities as either trading, available-for-sale or held-to-maturity at the time of purchase and periodically re-evaluates such classification.
-There were no securities classified as trading or held-to-maturity as of June 30, 2000 and 1999.
+There were no securities classified as trading or held-to-maturity as of June 30, 2001 and 2000.
 Securities are classified as held-to-maturity when the Company has the positive intent and ability to hold the securities to maturity.
 Held-to-maturity securities are stated at cost with corresponding premiums or discounts amortized over the life of the investment to interest income.
 Securities classified as available-for-sale are reported at fair market value.
-Unrealized gains or losses on available-for-sale securities are included, net of tax, in accumulated other comprehensive income in shareholder's equity until disposition.
+Unrealized gains or losses on available-for-sale securities are included, net of tax, in accumulated other comprehensive income until disposition.
 Realized gains and losses and declines in value judged to be other than temporary on available-for-sale securities are included in other income.
 The cost of securities sold is based on the specific identification method.

 The fair market value of cash equivalents and short-term and long-term investments in marketable securities represents the quoted market prices at the balance sheet dates.
 The short-term marketable securities have original maturities greater than 90 days and remaining maturities less than one year.
 Long-term marketable securities have remaining maturities greater than one year.
 Long-term marketable securities have maturities of one to three years.
-At June 30, 2000 and 1999, marketable securities were classified as follows:
+At June 30, 2001 and 2000, marketable securities were classified as follows: